iHaiduk/flexible-chain/README.md

 We have a lot of repetitive code and the chore of writing different combinations.
 Also, over time, we forget what a piece of code should do and spend more time understanding it.
 This utility helps to make your code more flexible, understandable and transparent.

 ## Solution
-Tree Combiner is a small but powerful utility for creating tree chains and obtaining results after combining it.
+Flexible chain is a small but powerful utility for creating tree chains and obtaining results after combining it.

 ## Example